The Workforce Innovation and Opportunity Act

 - Accessibility for Individuals with Disabilities

-The One-Stop Operator provides a monthly report of programs and services.
-The reports are shared with the full board.
+As part of his One-Stop Operator responsibilities, Almonor provides a monthly report of programs and services.
+A reminder that the GRWDB Program Year runs from the 12-month period of July 1 to June 30.
+The reports are shared with the full board and can be viewed here:

 Read Program Year 2022 reports: July 2022, August 2022, September 2022, October 2022, November 2022, December 2022, January 2023, February 2023, March 2023; April 2023; May 2023; June 2023